silverstripe/developer-docs/en/02_Developer_Guides/00_Model/index.md

 icon: database
 ---

-In Silverstripe CMS, application data will be represented by a [DataObject](api:SilverStripe\ORM\DataObject) class.
+In Silverstripe CMS, application data is typically represented by [`DataObject`](api:SilverStripe\ORM\DataObject) models.
 A `DataObject` subclass defines the data columns, relationships and properties of a particular data record.
-For example, [Member](api:SilverStripe\Security\Member) is a `DataObject` which stores information about a person, CMS user or mail subscriber.
+For example, [`Member`](api:SilverStripe\Security\Member) is a `DataObject` which stores information about a person who has authenticated access to your project.

 [CHILDREN Exclude="How_tos"]